William Bayard Jr.: Career

 He was chairman of a meeting in December 1815 that drafted the petition for the Erie Canal and chairman of the celebration planning for the canal's completion in 1825.
 From 1801 until 1821, Bayard served as a vestryman at Trinity Church.
 In 1824, he was chairman of the committee to receive General Lafayette in 1824.

 Alexander Hamilton

+Bayard was a close friend of Alexander Hamilton, a Founding Father who was appointed the first U.S. Secretary of the Treasury by George Washington during his presidency.

-He was a close friend to Alexander Hamilton and it was to Bayard's Greenwich Village home located just below the present Gansevoort Street where the mortally wounded Hamilton was taken after his famous duel with Aaron Burr.
-Hamilton died in Bayard's home the next day.
+On July 11, 1804, when Hamilton was critically injured in his famous duel with Aaron Burr in Weehawken, New Jersey, Hamilton was transported across the Hudson River to Bayard's Greenwich Village home for medical attention.
+Hamilton died in Bayard's home the following day.